-Asian shares wobble as China cancels trade talks with US; oil rallies
+Asian shares wobble on fear of long U.S.-China trade war; oil rallies

 The euro eased from a three-month peak on Monday to last trade at $1.1739.

-The dollar’s index, which measures the greenback against a basket of major currencies, was last at 94.276 to edge above its weakest point since early July.
+The dollar index, which measures the greenback against a basket of major currencies, was last at 94.273 to edge above its weakest point since early July.

-The dollar was hammered late last week as investors ramped up bets that the U.S. Federal Reserve will be near the end of its rate-hike cycle after an expected increase this week.
+Late last week, the dollar was hammered as investors ramped up bets that the U.S. Federal Reserve will be near the end of its rate-hike cycle after an expected increase this week.

 The Fed will end its two-day policy meeting on Wednesday.